coleifer/peewee/docs/peewee/api.rst

         :param subqueries: A list of :py:class:`Model` classes or select queries to prefetch.
+        :returns: a list of models with selected relations prefetched.

         Execute the query, prefetching the given additional resources.